mathisdt/sdb2/README.md

 - download the latest [SDB2 release](https://github.com/mathisdt/sdb2/releases/latest)
   (use the file named `sdb2-...` which corresponds to your system), unpack it and look for an executable in the `bin` subdirectory
-  - if you're on MacOS you have to install Java 17 or later by yourself and use `sdb2-without-jre.zip`
+  - if you're on MacOS you have to install Java by yourself (use the most current version) and download and extract `sdb2-without-jre.zip`, there's also a shell script in the `bin` subdirectory

 ## Contributing